 Niederkirchnerstraße 8, 10963 Berlin, Germany

-We then walked for half an hour to Brandenburg Gate, an 18th-century neoclassical monument built on the orders of Prussian king Frederick William II after the successful restoration of order during the early Batavian Revolution.
+I then walked for half an hour to Brandenburg Gate, an 18th-century neoclassical monument built on the orders of Prussian king Frederick William II after the successful restoration of order during the early Batavian Revolution.

 Pariser Platz, 10117 Berlin, Germany

 Adjacent to the gate was the famous Reichstag building, constructed to house the Imperial Diet of the German Empire.
 It was opened in 1894 and housed the Diet until 1933, when it was severely damaged after being set on fire.
 Today it is served as a parliament building.
 Members of the public can actually visit the dome in the building, free of charge, as long as they book in advance here.
-Jack and I didn’t know we had to book in advance, so we did not get to visit the dome (which was highly recommended, as well).
+I didn’t know I had to book in advance, so I did not get to visit the dome (which was highly recommended, as well).
 However, there was also another option of booking last minute by registering at the service centre run by the Visitors’ Service near the Building, next to the Berlin Pavilion on the south side of Scheidemannstraße.
-If there is an availability, you will be given a booking confirmation; however, the booking must be issued a minimum of two hours before the time of your visit, thus Jack and I decided to just enjoy the view of the building from outside because we did not have a lot of time in Berlin.
+If there is an availability, you will be given a booking confirmation; however, the booking must be issued a minimum of two hours before the time of your visit, thus I decided to just enjoy the view of the building from outside because I did not have a lot of time in Berlin.

 Platz der Republik 1, 11011 Berlin, Germany